ANSHUu200/hackathon/design.md

-# Design Document: Cloud Cost Intelligence AI Cloud Architect Copilot
+# Design Document: AI Cloud Deployment Advisor AI Cloud Architect Copilot

 ## Overview

-Cloud Cost Intelligence is an AI-powered cloud cost advisor that provides intelligent, pre-deployment cost analysis and optimization recommendations across AWS, Azure, and GCP.
+AI Cloud Deployment Advisor is an AI-powered cloud cost advisor that provides intelligent, pre-deployment cost analysis and optimization recommendations across AWS, Azure, and GCP.
 The system combines real-time pricing data with AI-driven workload analysis to deliver actionable insights that help developers make informed infrastructure decisions.

 The system architecture follows a layered approach: a web-based frontend for user interaction, a RESTful API layer for request handling, a cost calculation engine for multi-provider pricing analysis, an AI reasoning layer for intelligent recommendations, and a data layer for pricing model storage.